 - temporarily suspend the prosecutor from practicing law, or

 - permanently revoke the prosecutor’s license to practice law

 Should the press learn about the case, the prosecutor could receive negative publicity that remains on the internet forever.
 And if the misconduct was serious enough, the prosecutor could face criminal charges as well.18

 Call a Nevada criminal defense attorney…

 Are you the victim of a prosecutor’s wrongful conduct in Nevada?
-Contact our Las Vegas criminal defense attorneys for a FREE consultation.
+Contact our Las Vegas criminal defense attorneys for a consultation.
 We may be able to get the verdict overturned on appeal.

 In California?
 See our article on prosecutorial misconduct in California.

 In Colorado?
 See our article on prosecutorial misconduct in Colorado.

 - See Thomas v.
 Eighth Judicial Dist.
 Court of Nev., 402 P.3d 619, 133 Nev.
 Adv.
 Rep. 63 (2017).